DiamondLightSource/fast_rsm/docs/source/diamonduse.rst

 Below are detailed instructions on how to use fast_rsm at i07.
 If you requied any extra assistance, ask a beamline member of staff or email philip.mousley@diamond.ac.uk

 Firstly follow the steps given to setup SSH connection to wilson.
-These can be found by importing the fast_rsm module and then running the command ssh-instructions
+These can be found by opening a new terminal , importing the fast_rsm module and then running the command ssh-instructions

 .. code:: bash